 - 7 Conclusion

 For those readers that don’t have the time to read the entire review, this section is for you.
-We worked with all of the mowers in this review and came up with our choices for top picks.
+We worked with all of the best battery lawn mowers in this review and came up with our choices for top picks.
 Each of our picks offers unique features and functionality to suit a variety of mowing applications.

 Top Pick – Greenworks 21″ Pro 80V Cordless Lawn Mower